YouTube Embed is an incredibly fast, simple, yet powerful, method of embedding YouTube videos into your WordPress site.

 Further embedding options

 A basic shortcode will embed your video using your default profile settings.
 However, you may wish to override some of these options on a video-by-video basis – this is done via parameters added to the shortcode.

 Which options are available depends upon the users’s set-up (for example, whether they have Flash installed or not).
 You can specify any of the parameters but they may be ignored.
 Please see the Profile screen in Administration for further details on any restrictions which may exist.

 - annotation – yes or no, this determines if annotations are shown

 - autoplay – yes or no, should the video automatically start playing?

-- color – white or red, the colour of the progress bar (see the FAQ about having a white progress bar with the light theme)
+- color – white or red, the color of the progress bar (see the FAQ about having a white progress bar with the light theme)